-- The Final Exam will have a two-hour limit and there is only one chance to take it. - A scientific, non-graphing, non-phone calculator may be used. - Notes may be used. - THE FINAL WILL OPEN IF ALL TESTS HAVE BEEN TAKEN. - No one will be able to pass this course without taking the final exam.
+- The Final Exam will have a two-hour limit and there is only one chance to take it. - A graphing, non-phone calculator and notes may be used. - The final will be proctored online. - THE FINAL WILL OPEN IF ALL TESTS HAVE BEEN TAKEN. - No one will be able to pass this course without taking the final exam.